21 Great Things to Do in Huatulco Oaxaca Mexico

 If you are traveling to Huatulco from Oaxaca City, be prepared for a bit of a drive!
 It is just over 230km between the two cities, through the state of Oaxaca.

-If you are driving yourself, the most direct route is along the Puerto Angel highway 175 and will take about 5 hours to complete.
+If you are driving yourself, the most direct route is along the Puerto Angel Highway 175 and will take about 5 hours to complete.

 Taking the bus is another option that is affordable and, obviously, you don’t have to worry about renting a car or navigating your own way there.